one day in glasgow itinerary

 Car rentals: I use DiscoverCars.com when renting a car.
 Great deals, customer support, and range of comapnies.
 You can save up to 70% via the website instead of booking a car directly.

-Tours: I don’t travel on complete tours as I like to travel on my own terms, but I do like to book experiences, walking tours, and excursions through GetYourGuide.
+Tours: I don’t travel on complete tours as I like to travel on my own terms, but I do like to book experiences and walking tours on GetYourGuide.
 They have an amazing line-up of things to do in destinations around the globe.
-You can also fass a lot of skip-the-line tickets as well.
+You can also access skip-the-line tickets.

 Hi there!